Three Ways Pedestrians Can Protect Themselves from Accidents

 3. Wait for signals at intersections and pay attention to drivers.
 Sometimes pedestrians may be too eager and decide to jaywalk or advance on a crosswalk before the light completely changes.
 Walking without a signal increases the pedestrian’s risk of being hit, especially if a negligent driver is trying to speed through a yellow light to beat the red.
 It is better to go to an intersection whenever possible and wait until the signal indicates it is safe for pedestrians to cross.
 Even then, pedestrians should be vigilant for cars that may not follow traffic signs or attempt to turn right or left as pedestrians are crossing.

 Pedestrian accidents are serious collisions that can leave victims with lasting physical injuries, emotional trauma, and pricey medical bills.
 Here at John Michael Bailey Injury Lawyers, we are dedicated to providing exceptional legal care to victims of pedestrian accidents and helping them obtain the full compensation they deserve.
-If you have any questions or want to set up an appointment with an experienced Memphis personal injury attorney, please contact us at (844) 275-8422 today.
+If you have any questions or want to set up an appointment with an experienced Memphis personal injury attorney, please contact us at 888-WE-FIGHT today.